Mind-Body Wellness Workshops

 Relax Your Mind and Body: Skills for Managing Stress

 The number one complaint of college students today is the level of stress in their lives.
-Stress affects not only our health and wellbeing, but also the quality of our relationships and academic performance.
+Stress affects not only our health and well-being, but also the quality of our relationships and academic performance.
 This seminar is designed to help participants better understand how stress and anxiety operate in their lives and ways to develop balance.
 Participants will practice relaxation and stress-reduction techniques to help achieve ultimate relaxation.

 Mind over Mood